CombineZ

-CombineZ is Free software image processing software package for creating extended depth of field images.
+CombineZ is free image-processing software package for creating images with extended depth of field.
 It runs on Microsoft Windows.
 The current release is CombineZP (CombineZ-Pyramid), successor to CombineZM (CombineZ-Movie) which was based on CombineZ5 (designed for older versions of Windows and is no longer maintained).

-CombineZ processes a stack of images (or "Frames") and is most frequently used to blend the focused areas of several partially focused digital photographs in order to create a composite image with an extended depth of field (DOF), created from the in-focus areas of each image.
+CombineZ processes a stack of images (or frames) and is most frequently used to blend the focused areas of several partially focused digital photographs, usually close-ups, in order to create a composite image with an extended depth of field, created from the in-focus areas of each image.

 Other uses

 CombineZ has many image manipulation functions that can be used in modifying images (frames) or sets of sequential images (stacks).
-It can take videos and split them into individual frames which are then manipulated as a stack.
-For instance, since version CombineZM one can take a movie through a microscope as you wind the focus up or down, and use it for focus stacking.
-Alternatively, one can convert a sequence of static frames into a movie (including generating intermediate transitional frames for smoothness) or a pseudo-3D 'rocker' image stack animation.
+It can take videos and split them into individual frames which are then manipulated for focus stacking.
+Alternatively, it can convert a sequence of static frames into a movie (including generating intermediate transitional frames for smoothness) or a pseudo-3D 'rocker' image stack animation.